grandrea/xi-local-install/README.md

 	192.168.0.7     storage

 Add the line from credentials.txt to /etc/fstab on the webserver, changing user and password to match the user on the storage server that has access to the xiStorage share and the rsmbusers group.

+Then create the xiStorage directory for the mount

+	sudo mkdir /mnt/xiStorage